 Have you ever finished up with your spa, turned off the jets, and find foam circling its way around your spa?
 While this is common, most customers don’t realize it’s not some cool feature that came along with the purchase.
-Bubbles are fine, but actual white foam?
+Hot tub bubbles are fine, but actual white foam?
 Not so much.
-Here’s what we know:
+It can be difficult to tell the difference, but Here’s what we know:

 - Hair care products such as shampoo, gel, mousse, hair spray, etc

 - Laundry detergent and soap